June 20th, 2015 |

 The best part: you are in control!

 Every person and commuting pattern is different.
-Users of our premium service (The Inside Track) can opt-in/out of the above as they’d like.
+Users of our premium service can generally opt-in/out of the above as they’d like.
 You can also select the time-of-day and day-of-week that you want to receive notifications.
 You can pause your notifications when you are on vacation.
 You can even hit snooze and let us know when you’d like to resume.

 September 16th, 2012 |